canalesb93/canalesb93.github.io/_posts/2015-10-07-interview-prep.markdown

 ---

 # Introduction
 I spent a large part of my summer preparing for tech interviews so I could spend my last summer at an internship.
 I prepared for different companies such as `Facebook`, `Microsoft` and `Google`.
-As of October 6, I've recieved an internship offer at Facebook and Microsoft is looking to fly me to Seattle for onsite interviews this weekend.
+As of October 6, I've recieved an internship offer at Facebook and Microsoft is looking to fly me to Seattle for onsite interviews this weekend(**UPDATE[10/23]**: recieved offer).
 I'm not a interviewee expert but here's what I can share from my experience.

 ---